SystemsApproach/sdn/access.rst

 mid-spectrum allocations now happening at 6-GHz and millimeter-wave (mmWave) allocations opening above 24-GHz.

-As shown in :numref:`Figure %s <fig-ran>`, the set of base stations are connected to each other, and back to the Mobile Core running in the Central Office.
+As shown in :numref:`Figure %s <fig-ran>`, the set of base stations in a given geographic region (e.g., a metro-area) are connected to each other, and back to the Mobile Core running in the Central Office.
 The Mobile Core is like the BNG in that it is an IP gateway connecting the access network to the Internet, as well as being responsible for authentication, QoS, and billing.
-Unlike the BNG, Mobile Core has added responsibility of tracking mobility (i.e., recording which base station is currently serving each active device, or so-called UE).
+Unlike the BNG, the Mobile Core also has responsibility for tracking mobility (i.e., recording which base station is currently serving each active device, or so-called UE).

 .. _fig-ran:
 .. figure:: access/Slide2.png